 “How Inclusive is Your Organization?”
 And Other Important Questions

-An EDI audit is a question-based measurement tool that analyzes your organization’s EDI strengths and weaknesses based on real employee data.
+A DEI audit is a question-based measurement tool that analyzes your organization’s DEI strengths and weaknesses based on real employee data.

 By asking the right questions, you’ll get data that illuminates a clear path forward for your organization’s own equity, diversity and inclusion work.